jmarcosdias/awesome/README.md

 ### Unfixed Bugs

-The Walking in Cobh website does not look good in Internet Explorer, on a laptop at least.
-If for some reason is required to use Internet Explorer, this issue must be investigated.
+The Walking in Cobh website does not look good using Internet Explorer, at least on a laptop.
+If for some reason Walking in Cobh is required to be used with Internet Explorer, this issue must be investigated.

 ## Deployment